Robert-Hughes/SanctuaryPlayer/native/OXIDEAV.md

 not stop audio time: silence occupies the missed presentation interval and late decoded samples are subsequently discarded or trimmed.

-The wider wall-clock/controller A/V clock redesign is intentionally not part of this change.
-For compatibility, the current player position is still derived from the audio timeline while an audio track is present, now using `next_output_pts` rather than a count of real PCM popped from the ring.
-Output latency is also not yet applied.
-Pause pauses the sysaudio stream, so this temporary position still freezes naturally.
-Media without audio retains the existing video-only fallback.
+Audio timing and video timing are now deliberately separate.
+The audio callback advances `next_output_pts` on the integer sample clock, while `VideoClock` maps video PTS to high-resolution wall-clock deadlines.
+The public playback position is derived from the video clock outside an in-flight seek.
+Both clocks are mapped to the same media-relative PTS origin, but Sanctuary does not yet run an active drift-correction controller between them.
+Output-device latency is likewise not yet applied to the audio presentation clock.

 `2fe9a28` in `oxideav-pipeline` is required for that fallback to be trustworthy.
 The pipeline previously synthesised sink-facing primary streams with `start_time: Some(0)`